by By Saul McLeod published 2008, updated 2016

 John Bowlby (1969) believed that attachment was an all or nothing process.
 However, research has shown that there are individual differences in attachment quality.

-Much research in psychology has focused on how forms of attachment differ between infants.
+Much research in psychology has focused on how forms of attachment differ among infants.
 For example, Schaffer and Emerson (1964) discovered what appeared to be innate differences in sociability in babies; some babies preferred cuddling more than others, from very early on, before much interaction had occurred to cause such differences.

 However, it was probably the psychologist Mary Ainsworth (1913 - 1999) who provided the most famous body of research offering explanations of individual differences in attachment.

 It’s easy enough to know when you are attached to someone because you know how you feel when you are apart from that person, and, being an adult, you can put your feelings into words and describe how it feels.

 However, most attachment research is carried out using infants and young children, so psychologists have to devise subtle ways of researching attachment styles, usually involving the observational method.

 Psychologist Mary Ainsworth devised an assessment technique called the Strange Situation Classification (SSC) in order to investigate how attachments might vary between children.

-The security of attachment in one- to two-year-olds was investigated using the 'strange situation' procedure, in order to determine the nature of attachment behaviors and styles of attachment.
+The security of attachment in one- to two-year-olds were investigated using the 'strange situation' procedure, in order to determine the nature of attachment behaviors and styles of attachment.

 Ainsworth developed an experimental procedure in order to observe the variety of attachment forms exhibited between mothers and infants.

 The experiment is set up in a small room with one way glass so the behavior of the infant can be observed covertly.
 Infants were aged between 12 and 18 months.
 The sample comprised about 100 middle class American families.

 The procedure, known as the ‘Strange Situation’, was conducted by observing the behavior of the infant in a series of eight episodes lasting approximately 3 minutes each:

 (3) Stranger joins mother and infant.